Serbs of Montenegro: History

-The relations between Serbia and Montenegro during the breakup of Yugoslavia were characterized by close alignment, as Montenegro was Serbia’s closest ally during this turbulent period, as Montenegrin leadership was staunchly pro-Serbian.
+The relations between Serbia and Montenegro during the breakup of Yugoslavia were characterized by close alignment, as Montenegro was Serbia's closest ally during this period, as Montenegrin leadership was staunchly pro-Serbian.
 Montenegro voted with Serbia in federal bodies to block independence efforts by Slovenia, Croatia, and Bosnia and Herzegovina.
 In 1992, Serbia and Montenegro formed the Federal Republic of Yugoslavia.
 Proclamation of a new state was preceded by the referendum in Montenegro, held to determine whether Montenegro would remain in a federation with Serbia or seek independence, as other Yugoslav republics had done.
-The electorate overwhelmingly supported continued union with Serbia, reflecting the strong dominance of pro-Serbian sentiment in Montenegro at the time.
+The electorate overwhelmingly supported continued union with Serbia, reflecting the dominance of pro-Serbian sentiment in Montenegro at the time.

-However, underlying tensions over Montenegro’s autonomy and identity began to emerge, particularly in the late 1990s, as Montenegro’s leadership, notably Milo Đukanović, started to diverge from Serbia’s policies.
+However, tensions over Montenegro's autonomy and identity began to emerge, particularly in the late 1990s, as Montenegro's leadership, notably Milo Đukanović, started to diverge from Serbia's policies.
 After overthrow of Slobodan Milošević and amid growing Montenegrin push for independence, the Federal Republic of Yugoslavia was transformed in 2003 into the State Union of Serbia and Montenegro, a very loose federal structure.
 The arrangement proved dysfunctional and unstable, since the constitutional charter of newly-formed union included a clause allowing either republic to hold a referendum on independence after just three years.
-Montenegro’s independence in 2006, achieved through the referendum, marked the restoration of Montenegrin sovereignty after nearly a century of union with Serbia.
-The referendum’s narrow result (55.5% for independence; 44.5% against) reflected Montenegro’s old divisions, echoing the Greens-Whites and Partisans-Chetniks divide but above all divide between Serbs in Montenegro (Montenegrin Serbs) and ethnic Montenegrins.
+Montenegro's independence in 2006, achieved through the referendum, marked the restoration of Montenegrin sovereignty after nearly a century of union with Serbia.
+The referendum's narrow result (55.5% for independence; 44.5% against) reflected Montenegro's old divisions, echoing the Greens-Whites and Partisans-Chetniks divide but above all divide between Serbs in Montenegro (Montenegrin Serbs) and ethnic Montenegrins.

-The debates on the Montenegrin ethnic and linguistic identity centering on a core question whether Montenegrins are essentially the same people as Serbs or distinct ethnicity, ocassionaly spark tensions.
-The ethnic Montenegrins advocate for the creation of a separate Montenegrin language, regarded before as a dialect of the Serbian language, including the creation of a new Montenegrin Cyrillic alphabet which shares the same letters with the Serbian Cyrillic alphabet except for the addition of two new letters.
+The debates on the Montenegrin ethnic and linguistic identity centering on a core question whether Montenegrins are essentially the same people as Serbs or distinct ethnicity, occasionally spark tensions.
+The ethnic Montenegrins advocate for the creation of a separate Montenegrin language, regarded before as a dialect of the Serbian language, including the creation of a new Montenegrin alphabet which shares the same letters with the Serbian alphabet except for the addition of two new letters.
 The Serbs of Montenegro are opposed to the idea of a linguistic separation, just as they are opposed to the establishment of the Montenegrin Orthodox Church and consequential separation from the jurisdiction of the Serbian Orthodox Church.
 The Montenegrin language eventually gained international recognition and was assigned the ISO 639-2 and -3 code [cnr] in 2017.
 However, the Montenegrin Orthodox Church remains canonically unrecognized.
-In 2019 and 2020, a wave of protests started against the controversial "Law on Freedom of Religion or Belief and the Legal Status of Religious Communities" which effectively transferred ownership of church buildings and estates built before 1918 (when the Kingdom of Montenegro was abolished) from the Serbian Orthodox Church in Montenegro to the Montenegrin state.
+In 2019 and 2020, a wave of protests started against the controversial "Law on Freedom of Religion or Belief and the Legal Status of Religious Communities" which transferred ownership of church buildings and estates built before 1918 (when the Kingdom of Montenegro was abolished) from the Serbian Orthodox Church in Montenegro to the Montenegrin state.
 The law was eventually repealed in 2021.